 Court-ordered DUI treatment will usually include a formal substance abuse component, as well as other therapeutic interventions targeting substance abuse and its many adverse consequences.

 Research shows that this treatment model is beneficial both for the offender and also for the public.
-Luckily, there are treatment programs like Renaissance Recovery’s southern California recovery center to help all those who need it.
-If you think you would be a good candidate for treatment view our am i an alcoholic quiz.
+Luckily, there are treatment programs like Renaissance Recovery’s California rehab to help all those who need it.
+If you think you would be a good candidate for treatment view our am I an alcoholic quiz.

 First-Time Dui in Orange County, California